xaprb/story/exampleSite/content/slides/adirondack/index.md

 --
 - These columns require no wrapper `<div>`, just plain Markdown.
-- This avoids interference with RemarkJS features.
+- This avoids interference with Remark features.

 --
 - Incremental builds with `--` work fine, for example.